libimobiledevice/libusbmuxd/README.md

   	libimobiledevice-glue-dev \
   	usbmuxd
   ```
-  In case libplist-dev, libimobiledevice-glue-dev, or usbmuxd are not available, you can manually build and install them.
+  In case `libplist-dev`, `libimobiledevice-glue-dev`, or `usbmuxd` are not available, you can manually build and install them.
 See note above.

 #### macOS